axelvaldez/radical-companies/_posts/2-missing-chapters/2022-05-07-rcoins-decentralized-minting.markdown

      </ul>
      <p>As a <em>unit of measure</em>, a national fiat coin works like a meter or a minute and serves as a stable denominator for transactions.
 However, while the meter and the minute are world-wide units, fiat coins are a national thing.
 This makes them very unstable and fragile as a unit of measure (<em>e.g.</em>, imagine a minute being &ldquo;devalued&rdquo; or something being measured in 仪表).<a href="#en03"><sup id="bm03">&hairsp;&nabla;&hairsp;</sup></a></p>
      <p>National fiat coins act as a <em>store of value</em> by virtue of their fixed nominal value.
 This means that these coins can be used to accumulate financial wealth.
 From that perspective, national fiat coins do not deserve to be called &ldquo;currency,&rdquo; not while stuffed under the proverbial mattress.</p>
      <p>National fiat coins serve as a <em>medium of exchange</em>.
 This is the prevailing message that governments, banks, and the whole financial industry repeats over and over.
-At one point exchange was based on the value of gold, but since the 1970s the system is based on each country&rsquo;s say so, national fiat coins.<a href="#en04"><sup id="bm04">&hairsp;&nabla;&hairsp;</sup></a> National governments talk about this as the best thing since sliced bread, and international accords have tried to cobble together a market out of them, but the whole arrangement is very fragile and under constant threat.</p>
+At one point exchange was based on the value of gold, but since the 1970s the system is based on each country&rsquo;s say so plus or minus what investor say.<a href="#en04"><sup id="bm04">&hairsp;&nabla;&hairsp;</sup></a> National governments talk about this as the best thing since sliced bread, and international accords have tried to cobble together a market out of them, but the whole arrangement is very fragile and under constant threat.</p>
     </td>
    </tr>
    <tr>